AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md

 ### Electronic signatures

 <!--
-A Select or Premium Plan is required to use this feature.
-For more information about the various plans available, see Workfront Plans.
+<p style="padding: 2px 6px 4px 6px; color: #555555; background-color: #eeeeee; border: #dddddd 2px solid;" data-mc-conditions="QuicksilverOrClassic.Draft mode">A Select or Premium Plan is required to use this feature.
+For more information about the various plans available, see <a href="https://www.workfront.com/plans">Workfront Plans.</a></p>
 -->

 This setting makes electronic signatures mandatory on all proofs created in your organization's account.
 When decision makers on the proof submit their decision, Workfront Proof prompts them to confirm the decision by entering their login credentials.
 This means that your users cannot share proofs with Guest reviewers who don't have Workfront Proof logins.